 What's next

-We have decided to join the Accelerator + membership for 2023/24 to continue to deliver and build on this outstanding essential skills programme.
-We plan to launch our new staff recruitment process.
+We have decided to join the Digital Membership for 2024/25 to continue to deliver and build on this outstanding Essential Skills Programme.
+The PE department has 2 Projects for next year include developing after-school clubs and sports leaders, explicitly referencing Skills Builder through this project.
+We plan to launch our new staff feedback survey that will be designed to complement the work with have done to thread essential skills through the recruitment process.
 We will continue to deliver a high standard of staff CPD so that all staff are confident to name each of the skills and help to support students understanding.
 Whether in the office employed as support staff, the therapy team or 100% student facing all staff are skills ambassadors.
-We will continue to promote skills spotters and have stickers printed for September so that each class has skill spotter roles and can identify skills during breaks as well as lesson times.
-We have met with The President of Haslemere & District Chamber of Trade & Commerce with a view to hosting an event at Undershaw to promote Work Experience and how to support this through identifying essential skills as part of their employee and staff development initiatives.
-We have identified a target on the SDP to work with the Head of Send to link essential skills to EHCP targets.
+We have identified a target on the school development plan to work with the Head of Therapies to link essential skills to Education, Health and Care Plan targets helping to support individual progression in preparation for young adulthood.